finos/htc-grid/docs/project/user_guide/troubleshooting.md

 ```
 ### Resolution

-Rerun the terraform command, Docker hup has throttling limits that may cause spurious errors like this
+Rerun the terraform command, Docker DockerHub has throttling limits that may cause spurious errors like this

 ## Error on terraform apply: